- The Myth: More Ad Spend = More AI Visibility

 | Review and Reputation | Signals on platforms AI reads (Yelp, BBB, directories) | 5 to 10% |

 The key insight is that AI optimization and SEO are not the same thing.
 Traditional SEO optimizes for Google rankings.
-AI optimization builds the authority signals that ChatGPT, Perplexity, Claude, and Google AI Overviews use to decide who gets recommended.
+AEO builds the authority signals that ChatGPT, Perplexity, Claude, and Google AI Overviews use to decide who gets recommended.
 You need both.

 The businesses dominating both paid search and AI recommendations in 2026 are not spending more overall.
 They are allocating smarter.
 Google Ads for today.
-AI optimization for tomorrow.
+AEO for tomorrow.
 SEO as the foundation beneath both.
+Reach our team at (213) 444-2229 for a reallocation walkthrough.

 Do not abandon Google Ads.
 But do not rely on them as your only visibility channel.
-The most effective marketing strategies in 2026 split budget across paid search, AI optimization, and traditional SEO to capture every type of searcher.
+The most effective marketing strategies in 2026 split budget across paid search, AEO, and traditional SEO to capture every type of searcher.
+Claim a strategy slot while your market is open.

 - How Much Does ChatGPT Optimization Cost?